SCOPE OF THIS CHAPTER

 - What needs to happen for them to feel better?

 - Some young people will not be motivated to stop self-harming as it may be the only way they feel they can cope.
-In such instances it is important to convey understanding whilst gently letting the YP know that there are other ways of coping and signposting them to associated information (e.g. young minds etc.).
-It will also be necessary to talk with them about risk of infection and serious injury associated with self-harm.
+In such instances it is important to convey understanding whilst gently letting the YP know that there are other ways of coping and signposting them to associated information (e.g. young minds etc).

 - Panic or try quick solutions;